wineasio/wineasio-old-docs/README.md

 # README.md

 Lossless/skipless FL Studio audio piped through JACK on Linux with Wine.
-(But other Windoze audio programs that make use of ASIO should work as well.)
+Other Windoze audio programs that make use of ASIO should work as well.

 ## Installation for FL Studio 20

-(Other Windoze audio programs that make use of ASIO should work as well.)

 ### Install Wine, JACK, and qjackctl